 As he describes in Romans 1 what’s gone wrong with the world, the apostle Paul gives us this glimpse of the place of appreciation in the created order:

 Although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.

 Part of what the first man and woman were created to do is honor God by being thankful.
-And part of what we exist to do is honor God by being thankful—and thus the numerous biblical commands enjoining gratitude.
+And part of what we exist to do is honor God by being thankful—and thus the numerous biblical commands enjoining gratitude and story of thanksgiving.

 Humanity was created to appreciate God.
 But as we’ve already seen from Romans 1, ingratitude wasn’t far away.